Ivanlh20/tk_r_em/README.md

     Figure 5 showcases an HRSTEM experimental image and its restored version obtained by using the window-patch-based prediction method.
 The left column displays the original experimental HRSTEM image taken by Zezhong Zang, while the right column shows the restored image.

 ## 5. Performance
-All models of **tk_r_em** have been optimized to run on a standard desktop computer, and its performance can be significantly improved by utilizing GPU acceleration.
+All models of **tk_r_em** have been optimized to run efficiently on a standard desktop computer.
+However, for faster performance, you can utilize GPU acceleration.

 ## 6. How to cite:
 **Please cite tk_r_em in your publications if it helps your research:**